 For purchases made entirely with county funds, the county shall be the sole grantee.

 For purchases made entirely with local municipal funds, the municipality shall be the sole grantee.

-UPDATED DEED LANGUAGE when it is done will be inserted here per State Office Request(j) For purchases made entirely with State funds, the Commonwealth shall be the sole grantee.
+UPDATED DEED LANGUAGE when it is done will be inserted here per State Office Request

 Next several pages -blank for now.